 This policy applies to all staff, contract medical staff and contractors within the scope.
 This policy is managed and maintained by the Senior Information Risk Officer under approval from the Clinical Services Director & Chief Medical Officer.

 - Business Details of Data Processor/Controller

-Check4Cancer Ltd is a company registered in England and Wales under company number 8866941 and with a registered office at 1 The Mill, Copley Hill Business Park, Cambridge Road, Cambridge, CB22 3GN (“Check4Cancer”) and includes the following trading names, BOWELHEALTH UK, BREASTHEALTH UK, GENEHEALTH UK, GYNAEHEALTH UK, LUNGHEALTH UK, PROSTATEHEALTH UK, SKINHEALTH UK.
+Check4Cancer Ltd is a company registered in England and Wales under company number 8866941 and with a registered office at Lower Court 3-4, Copley Hill Business Park, Cambridge Road, Cambridge, CB22 3GN (“Check4Cancer”) and includes the following trading names, BOWELHEALTH UK, BREASTHEALTH UK, GENEHEALTH UK, GYNAEHEALTH UK, LUNGHEALTH UK, PROSTATEHEALTH UK, SKINHEALTH UK.